MichalAW7/hoovertron/hoovertron_manual.md

    - Go to **Connection > USB Connection > COM Port** and select the appropriate port for your device.
    - You can also adjust the baud rate under **Connection > USB Connection > Baud** (default is typically 19200).

-> [!TIP]
-> Ensure the device is securely connected to the patient's leg via the straps before proceeding with the tests.

 ## Entering Patient Information

 Once the device is connected, begin by entering the patient's information in the first tab.